neutrinomuon/PyIntegral/README.md

 J.G. - Jean Gomes

-RESUME : Integrate arrays, functions numerically using different methods and spline1 interpolation scheme.
-Original routines date back to 2003-2004.
+RESUME : Integrate arrays, functions numerically using different methods.
+Original Fortran 2003+ routines date back to 2003-2004.
 Read the LICENSE.txt file.

 The methods are given by Int_Type and may be summarized bellow: